Sportpark Ronhof Thomas Sommer: Main stand

-The Main stand of the Ronhof is the heart of the stadium.
-After the old stand from 1951, as well as a temporal stand in front of it, were demolished, the club built a new Grandstand with a reveamped and vastly expanded VIP section, a new players and match officials area and a dedicated press space.
-It's insides are used throughout the year for corporate events, as the different areas of the stand can be rented.
-The new stand has the same broadth as the old main stand.
-After it's completion in 2017, the old VIP building to the north got demolished and a public Grandstand in the same style as the new main stand was built, which seats about 1,100 people and also functions as the home of the new club shop.
-Completed in summer 2018, the combined, completely covered structure seats just under 2,700 spectators.
+The main stand of the Ronhof is the heart of the stadium.
+After the old stand from 1951, as well as a temporal stand in front of it, were demolished, the club built a new grandstand with a revamped and vastly expanded VIP section, a new players' and match officials' area and a dedicated press space.
+Its internal area is used throughout the year for corporate events, as the different areas of the stand can be rented.
+The new stand has the same breadth as the old main stand.
+After its completion in 2017, the old VIP building to the north was demolished and a public grandstand in the same style as the new main stand was built, seating about 1,100 people and also functions as the home of the new club shop.
+Completed in summer 2018, the combined, completely covered, structure seats just under 2,700 spectators.